Since its launch in May 2003, LinkedIn has welcomed 810M+ members in over 200 countries globally.

 - There are ~15K enterprise customers on LinkedIn.

-- Roughly 39% of LinkedIn members purchased a premium subscription.
+- Roughly 39% of LinkedIn members purchased the premium subscription.

 General LinkedIn Statistics and Facts